Veeravarapu-SaiKiran/Terraform/Challenges/Multiple_Provider_Versions.md

 Explanation:
 1. Provider Aliases:

-    a.
-Define multiple instances of the same provider using the alias argument.
+    1. Define multiple instances of the same provider using the alias argument.
-    b.
-Each instance can have its own version and configuration.
+    2. Each instance can have its own version and configuration.

 2. Resource Association:
    Use the provider argument in resource blocks to associate the resource with a specific provider alias.